stectr/stectr/README.md

 ### Hi there 👋

+My name is Steven Truong and I am a first year Computer Science Major at UCI!

+You can contact me on [Instagram](https://www.instagram.com/stehhven/) or Discord @ ste#7322.
 <!--
 **stectr/stectr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.